 right on even one single claim it has made.

-Microsoft Windows, whose closest rival is: GNU/Linux, which is Free
+of Microsoft Windows, whose closest rival is: GNU/Linux.

-revealed that SCO received funding of more than $100 million from
+Blake Stowell of SCO, revealed that SCO received funding of more than

 Now, trying to prevent organised crime is a good goal, but when rights